flextype/docs.flextype.org/project/entries/en/core/entries/entry.md

             <tr>
                 <td>slug</td>
                 <td></td>
-                <td>Slug ist entirely lowercase, with accented characters replaced by letters from the Latin alphabet and whitespace characters replaced by a dash or an underscore, to avoid being encoded.</td>
+                <td>Slug is entirely lowercase, with accented characters replaced by letters from the Latin alphabet and whitespace characters replaced by a dash or an underscore, to avoid being encoded.</td>
             </tr>
         </tbody>
     </table>